 Retrievers work only after the shot and should then retrieve the game to the handler.
 Unlike the spaniel the retriever should be able to independently hunt in a large area and retrieve game to the handler.
 In official field trails in Sweden they always use either warm game (shot during the hunt) or cold game (shot before the field trail), but that can vary from country to country.
 In some countries the sweeping up is part of the field trial and in some it’s not.

-In this video Elsa and Diesel shows hunting (sweeping up) with a retriever:
+In this video Elsa and Diesel shows hunting (sweeping up/picking up) with a retriever:

 And here is a video of a spaniel hunt, with a spaniel quartering, flushing and retrieving: